AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `mock`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 186
+  - Annotated parameters: 187
-  - Unannotated parameters: 7
+  - Unannotated parameters: 6
-  - Explicit `Any` parameters: 123
+  - Explicit `Any` parameters: 124
   - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-  - Annotated returns: 80
+  - Annotated returns: 82
-  - Unannotated returns: 2
+  - Unannotated returns: 0
-  - Explicit `Any` returns: 13
+  - Explicit `Any` returns: 15
   - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
   - Annotated variables: 52